Jerry Falwell: Education

 Falwell repeatedly denounced certain teachings in public schools and secular education in general, calling them breeding grounds for atheism, secularism, and humanism, which he claimed to be in contradiction with Christian morality.
-He advocated that the United States change its public education system by implementing a school voucher system which would allow parents to send their children to either public or private schools.
-In his book America Can Be Saved he wrote that "I hope I live to see the day when, as in the early days of our country, we won't have any public schools.
+He advocated that the U.S. change its public education system by implementing a school voucher system that would allow parents to send their children to either public or private schools.
+In his book America Can Be Saved, he wrote: "I hope I live to see the day when, as in the early days of our country, we won't have any public schools.
 The churches will have taken them over again and Christians will be running them."